nkrusch/recontext/readme.txt

  * Docker - https://docs.docker.com/engine/install
  * Operating system - any Docker-compatible platform
  * Internet - only container setup requires the host to be online
- * Memory - the container size is approx. ??
-GB
+ * Memory - the container size is 1.77GB

-Build and launch the container
+① [Choose one] Load or build (~500s) a container

+    docker load -i rectx.<arch>.tar

-    docker build . -t inv
+    docker build . -t rectx

+② Launch the container

-    docker run -v "$(pwd)/results:/invariants/results" -it --rm inv
+    docker run --rm -v "$(pwd)/results:/rectx/results" -it rectx:latest

 The command mounts a shared directory on the container host.
 Results of all experiments run inside the container will persist in this shared directory after exiting the container.

 ### Source Code Organization

 Besides the Python package dependencies, all source code is included in the artifact.

      .
      ├─ 📁 dig                 Dig source code